FortinetCloudCSE/cFOS-GKE-Workshop/content/01/_index.md

 * You will receive an email with Google Cloud environment credentials.
 Use those credentials for this environment, even if you have your own.
 * You will receive and email indicating that there are no environments available to utilize.
 In this case please try again at a later date.
 * You will receive an email indicating that the supplied email address is from an unsupported domain.
 * No email received due to an unexpected error.
-You can try again or notify the Azure CSE team.
+You can try again or notify the Google Cloud CSE team.

 Tasks